- Accreditation: Institution of Chemical Engineers

 - a part-time distance learning route, spread over two years, with the work project taking place in Year 2

 The Department of Chemical & Process Engineering is one of the largest such departments in the UK.
-We have strong links with employers worldwide and we're particularly pleased with our graduates’ excellent record of achievement.
+We've strong links with employers worldwide and we're particularly pleased with our graduates’ excellent record of achievement.

 What you’ll study